 Past President

 These shall constitute the governing body of the Chapter.
-Additional Board of Director positions shall be nominated by the President and elected from among the eligible membership as members of the Board of Directors, should new Core Leadership Areas be established by SHRM.
+Additional Board of Director positions shall be nominated by the President and elected from among the eligible membership by members of the Board of Directors, should new Core Leadership Areas be established by SHRM.

 Section 6.4-Qualifications.
 All candidates for the Board of Directors must be members of the Chapter in good standing at the time of nomination or appointment and for the complete term of office.
 Per SHRM Bylaws, the President must be a current member in good standing of SHRM throughout the duration of his/her term of office.
 The remaining Board of Directors must be, at a minimum, 30% SHRM members.

+Section 6.5 – Election & Term of Office.

+A. President position will be assumed by the President-Elect and shall not be filled by an election.
+The President may serve two consecutive one-year terms.
+If for any reason the President-Elect is unable to serve in the office of President, the Board may direct the Nominating Committee to include nomination for the office of the President on the next slate of officers for election

+B. Following the two terms of President, the President serves as the Past President for a one-year term In the event the President is unable to serve in the office of Past President, the Board may elect a President-Elect for the remainder of the one-year open term.

+C. President-Elect shall be elected from the current year’s Board by its voting members no later than December for a one-year term to begin January 1st of the second year of the President’s term of office.
+The President-Elect will serve a one-year term prior to assuming the position of President for two consecutive one-year terms.

-Section 6.5 – Term of Office.
-Officers and Directors shall be elected by the members annually from the proposed slate of the nominating committee appointed by the Board of Directors at the beginning of each election year.
-Each elected Officer and Director shall assume office on January 1. following his/her election and shall hold office for two years (with the exception of Past President, which is a one year term) or until his/her successor is elected and takes office or a shorter term pursuant to Section 6.6.
-The President may not be eligible for re-election for two consecutive terms.
+D. Officers and Directors shall be elected by the members annually from the proposed slate of the nominating committee appointed by the Board of Directors at the beginning of each election year.
 The following positions renew in odd years:

 Vice President of Membership